barjinders/vibe-lab-workshop/scripts/whats-for-dinner-full-youtube-script.md

 00:00 - Cold open (hook)
 Narration (energetic):
 What if you could develop and deploy a GenAI microservices application just by describing what you want?
-Today, I am building Whats for Dinner? — a concept app that answers the daily question, whats for dinner?
-We will vibe code it end-to-end with Cline and Oracle Code Assist, wire in AI, ship a Plotly Dash UI, and validate everything.
+Today, I'm building 'What's for Dinner?' — a concept app that answers the eternal, existential question asked by kids (and hangry adults) everywhere: 'What's for dinner?'
+We'll vibe code it end-to-end with Cline and Oracle Code Assist, wire in AI, ship a Plotly Dash UI, and validate everything.
 No mystery magic — just step-by-step natural language, strict standards, and production discipline.

 On-screen:
 - Montage: VS Code, Cline panel, terminal, browser with a recipe UI, checklist ticking off.